funwithbrains/funwithbrains.github.io/_mafia/setups/vampires.md

 * Drain: Once per night, one of you may kill one target non-Vampire player.
 It will be obvious that the death was caused by the Vampires.
 * Hypnosis: Once per night, one of you may cancel one target player's night plan.
 * Congregation: You have private communication with all members of your faction.
-* Perfect Hypnosis: If the town has helped the Scions of Death to die, then the Dark God will empower your Hypnosis to help the town die.
+* Perfect Hypnosis: If the village has helped the Scions of Death to die, then the Dark God will empower your Hypnosis to help the village die.
 Whenever you use Hypnosis, you may choose a role and a valid night plan for the chosen role.
-If the target of Hypnosis has the chosen role and the town has the Dark God's Favor, then instead of Hypnosis preventing the target's night plan, it will force the target to follow the night plan you chose.
+If the target of Hypnosis has the chosen role and the village has the Dark God's Favor, then instead of Hypnosis preventing the target's night plan, it will force the target to follow the night plan you chose.

 **If the last survivors are The Chosen One and a single Vampire, you lose.
 Otherwise, you win when your faction comprises at least half of the village, or if nothing can stop this from happening.**